Favorite Tips From "The French Chef"

 - Whisk together equal quantities of sour cream and heavy cream as a substitute for crème fraîche.

 Three of the commenters below won a copy of "Julia's Kitchen Wisdom" (courtesy MyGourmetConnection) for letting us know what they learned from Julia Child.
-The contest ended on August 7, 2009, but please share any tips and inspiration you've learned from "The French Chef."
+The contest ended in 2009, but please share any tips and inspiration you've learned from "The French Chef."